SunnierLee/DP-ImaGen/README.md

 ...
 ```
 # Acknowledgement
-The codes for training the diffusion models with DP-SGD are based on the [DDPM](https://github.com/nv-tlabs/DPDM).
+The code for training the diffusion models with DP-SGD is based on the [DPDM](https://github.com/nv-tlabs/DPDM).